 Regardless of what method of tracking and measuring is used, the goal is to be consistent, deliberate, and thoughtful to determine if the data provides accurate and objective analysis.
 This allows a company to enhance, refine, and/or shift their strategies should they feel such adjustments will more positively advance their DEI goals.

 The information presented here is a synopsis taken from a more comprehensive article.
 For more details about DEI Best Practices coming soon.

-Application submissions for New York and Hong Kong will be open in June 2022.
+Applications are now being accepted for APAC and Americas.
 Click here for more information about how to apply.